 Maintaining blood sugar levels,under a variety of nutritional conditions and energetic demands, has to be tightly controlled to ensure high sugar levels do not damage cells.

-However, stabilising your blood sugar levels is easier than you think.
+However, stabilising your blood sugar levels can be easier than you may think.

 - Start the day with protein - eating a protein-based breakfast helps normalise insulin secretion and reduces the tendency to snack between meals.

-- Focus on blood sugar regulating foods - changing from refined carbohydrates to low GI complex carbohydrates helps to gradually release energy from your food.
+- Focus on blood sugar regulating foods - swapping refined carbohydrates for low GI complex carbohydrates helps to gradually release energy from your food.
 Good examples are wholemeal flours, brown rice, vegetables, beans, pulses and lentils.

-- Avoid simple sugars - this includes products such as tomato ketchup, baked beans, cereals, salad cream, honey, chocolate, pastry, cakes, biscuits, crisps, white bread and white rice.
+- Avoid simple sugars - this includes products such as tomato ketchup, baked beans, processed cereals, salad cream, honey, chocolate, pastry, cakes, biscuits, crisps, white bread and white rice.

-- Check food labels - many products contain hidden sugars, including some surprising ones such as packed ham and cooked roast chicken.
-Often low-fat items have high levels of sugar, which is added to enhance flavour when fat is reduced.
+- Check food labels - many products contain hidden sugars, including some surprising ones such as packaged ham and cooked roast chicken.
+Often low-fat items have high levels of sugar, added to enhance flavour when fat is reduced.

-- Eat 3 balanced main meals rather than grazing - studies show that people who eat fewer, larger meals have lower blood glucose levels on average.
+- Eat 3 balanced main meals rather than grazing - studies show that, on average, people who eat fewer, larger meals have lower blood glucose levels.

 - Avoid caffeine, alcohol, cigarettes and other stimulants - these substances reduce insulin production due to the stimulating effect they have on your adrenals, which produce adrenaline, promoting the rise of sugar levels.
 Insulin then kicks in and blood sugar can plummet again beginning the cycle of highs and lows.
 Good alternatives include herbal teas, barley coffee and plenty of water.

-- Increase consumption of high fibre foods - fibre slows the absorption of sugar from food, particularly water-soluble fibre as found in legumes, oats, barley, oranges, lentils, psyllium and most vegetables.
+- Increase consumption of high fibre foods - fibre slows the absorption of sugar from food, particularly water-soluble fibre as found in foods such as legumes, oats, barley, oranges, lentils, psyllium and most vegetables.